chandramani-atomedge/aura-vpc-infra/README.md

 }
   ```

-  the below Script is for mount the external attached volume,
+  The below Script is for mount the external attached volume,

   ```
   #!/bin/bash